Romanian Harlequin cake – these are tiny layered cake squares with tangy jam, a perfect recipe for the Holiday season.

-The cake Harlequin – Prajitura Arlechin – is a very old Romanian recipe, which you will probably find in every Romanian grandmother's recipe notebook.
+The Harlequin cake – Prajitura Arlechin – is a very old Romanian recipe, which you will probably find in every Romanian grandmother's recipe notebook.

 It is the first cake I ever remember eating, actually, the only cake I have ever eaten as a small child.
 I love the fact that although the cake is sweet, that sweetness is somewhat attenuated by the tanginess of the jam.
 Just make sure to use a tangy jam.

-Tips for making Harlequin?
+Tips for making Harlequin

 This cake is not particularly difficult to make, but unlike other easier cakes, it does require a bit of time and dedication on your side.
 You do have to roll the four layers of dough, but after that, everything couldn't be easier.